Fremantle Customs House

 The Old Customs House is a building in Fremantle, Western Australia that was built in 1908 to house the main branch of the Customs Department of Western Australia.
 It is one of only a handful of extant Customs Houses in the state; others are in Albany, Broome, Cossack, and Geraldton.

 History

-It was built on the corner of Cliff Street and Phillimore Streets on the site of the old railway station, a location selected by William Lyne (and recommended by the Fremantle Citizens League).
+It was built on the corner of Cliff and Phillimore streets on the site of the old railway station, a location selected by William Lyne (and recommended by the Fremantle Citizens League).
 William Hedges also lobbied in support of the location.

 An earlier idea of renovating the old Post Office building for Customs' use was scrapped.